home

 Fortunately, Doctor Mozart music theory workbooks make it fun for your child to learn music theory essentials – in-depth.
 So your child can make better progress – with less struggle.

-This is why Doctor Mozart music theory workbooks are such a wise investment, especially at just $10 apiece.
+This is why Doctor Mozart music theory workbooks are such a wise investment.
+And they are very affordable.
 They are a gift your child will remember and appreciate for the rest of his or her life.

 What Many Parents Don't Realize